TathagatAgrawal/mnist_fastapi_classifier/README.md

 ## API Endpoints

-- `POST /predict` : Predict the digit from an uploaded image
+- `/predict-image/`: Predict the digit from an uploaded image

 ## License